Adroiti/docs-for-code-review-tools/Govet-composites.md

 This rule enforces field-keyed syntax over unkeyed syntax for composite struct literals.
 It may sometimes result in slightly more code, but offers a good trade-off in terms of maintenance:
 - does not need to have an element for each struct field.
 Omitted fields get the zero value for that field;
-- does not neeed to follow the order in which the fields are declared;
+- does not need to follow the order in which the fields are declared;
 - may improve code clarity due to explicit use of key names.